n17r4m/mpyx/README.md

 Process based parallelism is the granddaddy of concurrency and is the only way to achieve real simultaneous utilization of multiple CPU cores in python.
-When using multiple processes, the parent process is forked into child processes which each have their own independant Global Interpreter Lock.
+When using multiple processes, the parent process is forked into child processes which each have their own independent Global Interpreter Lock.
 Further, each child process is effectively isolated from each other, so there is no concerns about ensuring memory safety, however care must still be taken when accessing other shared resources, such as files or databases.